bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-variants.md

 }
 ```

 The example query gets variant option values for the specified variant.
-All returned variant options include queried fields from the `CatalogProductOptionValue` interface, and additional fields are returned for the swatch types.
+All returned variant options include queried fields from the `CatalogProductOptionValue` interface, and additional fields are returned for the swatch option type.

 <!--
 type: tab